python/devguide/documentation/style-guide.rst

 Many special names are used in the Python documentation, including the names of operating systems, programming languages, standards bodies, and the like.
-Most of these entities are not assigned any special markup, but the preferred spellings are given in :ref:`glossary` to aid authors in maintaining the consistency of presentation in the Python documentation.
+Most of these entities are not assigned any special markup, but the preferred spellings are given in :ref:`specific words` to aid authors in maintaining the consistency of presentation in the Python documentation.

-.. _glossary:
+.. _specific words:

 Specific words
 ==============